 Using theatre as a powerful tool to give voice and a means of expression to marginalized children and youth of Zambia; sensitizing the community to the importance of education for vulnerable children; promoting the breakdown of the social stigma associated with street children, the disabled and HIV affected people.

-- Approximately 240 vulnerable children and youths, living in marginalized communities in Lusaka and 2 other districts (Kitwe and Kabwe) participating to workshops and performances;
+- 390 vulnerable children and youths, living in marginalized communities in Lusaka and 2 other districts (Kitwe and Kabwe) participating to workshops and performances;

 - The public of the Barefeet Youth Art Festival.